DziriBERT: a Pre-trained Language Model for the Algerian Dialect: DziriBERT: an Algerian Language Model

 DziriBERT uses the same architecture of BERT\textsubscript{Base} (12 encoders, 12 attention heads, and a hidden dimension of 768).
 First, we train a WordPiece Tokenizer \cite{wu2016google} on our training data with a vocabulary size of 50 Thousand entries.
 Then, we train our language model using the Masked Language Modeling (MLM) task.
 Indeed, several studies have shown that the Next Sentence Prediction (NSP) task, originally used in BERT, does not improve the results of downstream tasks \cite{roberta, albert}.

 Since tweets have a short length, we used an MLM probability of 25\% (instead of the usual 15\%).
 We also set a batch size of 64 due to the limitations of our computational resources.
 The model has been trained on an AWS g4dn.2xlarge instance\footnote{\url{https://aws.amazon.com/ec2/instance-types/g4/}} with 32 GB of memory and 1 NVIDIA T4 GPU.
 The training took almost 10 days to complete 50 epochs across the whole training set (around 800k steps).
-The final model has been uploaded on the Transformers Hub to facilitate its use.\footnote{\url{https://huggingface.co/alger-ia/dziribert}}
+The final model created using PyTorch has been uploaded on the Transformers Hub to facilitate its use \footnote{for anonymity reasons, the link will be added in later versions}.